zohairawan/DA-BikeStores/README.md

     * Analyze
     * Share
 * Data analysis using SQL and Excel
-* Dynamic Dashboards in Tableau and Excel
+* Interactive and dynamic Dashboards in Tableau and Excel

 ---